Instability of QBC systems to Topological Anderson Insulating phases: Results

 \section{Results}

-\subsection{Topological Properties}
+\subsection{Topological properties}

 In this section we present details on the topological phase diagram of Fig.$\,$\ref{fig:Phase-diagram}.
-The different colors indicate different Chern Numbers and the black lines represent the topological transitions.
-For null disorder the system undergoes a transition from $C=\pm2$ to $C=0$ at the points where a QBCP appears.
-For finite disorder, the phases with $C=0,\pm2$ survive and a new gapless phase with $C=\pm1$ appears.
+The different colors indicate different Chern Numbers and the black, thin lines represent the topological transitions.
+For null disorder the system undergoes a transition from $C=\pm2$ to $C=0$ at the points where a QBCP appears, that is for $B=-2$ and $B=0$.
+For finite disorder, the phases with $C=0,\pm2$ survive and new gapless phases with $C=\pm1$ appear.
 The latter phases are TAI as it is possible to reach them by increasing disorder from a topologically trivial phase, at fixed $B$.
-For large enough disorder, all topological phases are suppressed, in agreement with one-loop RG calculations \citep{Wang2017}.
+For large enough disorder, all topological phases are suppressed, in agreement with one-loop RG calculations \citep{Wang2017} for interacting QBC systems.

-To obtain the transition lines, $W$ was fixed at some value and $B$ was varied\textbf{ }continuously.
-For each disorder strength we performed an average over $120$ different disorder configurations with $35\times35$ sites.
-Some examples of the obtained curves are represented in the Fig.~\ref{fig:chern_curves_disorder} including the values for the clean limit.
-The continuous variation of the chern number is expected to disappear in the thermodynamic limit, where transitions between different Chern numbers should become sharp.
-The errors that appear in Fig.~\ref{fig:Phase-diagram} are determined by the curves of the Fig.~\ref{fig:chern_curves_disorder}.
-The error bars were considered to be the range over which the Chern number was more than $5$\% away from its integer value.
+To obtain the transition lines, the disorder strength $W$ was fixed at some value and the gap opening parameter $B$ was varied\textbf{ }continuously.
+For each disorder strength we performed an average over $120$ different disorder configurations in a lattice with $35\times35$ sites.
+Some examples of the obtained curves are represented in Fig.~\ref{fig:chern_curves_disorder} including the values for the clean limit.
+The continuous variation of the averaged Chern number is expected to disappear in the thermodynamic limit, where transitions between different Chern numbers should become sharp.
+The error bars that appear in Fig.~\ref{fig:Phase-diagram} are determined through the analysis of curves as the ones shown in Fig.~\ref{fig:chern_curves_disorder}: the length of the bar indicates the range over which the Chern number was more than $5$\% away from its integer value.